 Having the bugs worked out, the group filed back into EMI Studio Two the next day (or, should I say, later that same day), March 1st, 1967, for proper recording of the rhythm track of “Lucy In The Sky With Diamonds.”
 The session began once again at 7 pm, the first order of business being recording a piano overdub for the previously mixed “A Day In The Life,” this overdub never being used.

-The rhythm track for “Lucy” consisted of George Harrison on acoustic guitar and George Martin on piano on 'track one,' Paul playing a Lowery organ on 'track two,' Ringo on drums, George on maracas and George Martin on piano – Paul and Ringo’s playing being the only elements specifically noticeable in the finished product.
+The rhythm track for “Lucy” consisted of George Harrison on acoustic guitar and George Martin on piano on 'track one,' Paul playing a Lowery organ on 'track two,' Ringo on drums on 'track three,' and John singing guide vocals during the verses while playing maracas.
 In “The Beatles Monthly Book” of June 1967, Mal Evans and Neil Aspinall wrote that the song “starts with McCartney playing Hammond organ using a special organ stop which gives a bell-like overchord effect which makes it sound like a celeste.”
 In the book “Beatles Gear,” however, author Andy Babiuk debunks this statement.
 “Photographic evidence reveals that McCartney in fact used a Lowery DSO Heritage Deluxe organ,” Babiuk asserts.
-“It was the Lowery DSO’s preset voices of harpsichord, vibraharp, guitar and ‘music box’ that provided the magical tones required."
+"It was the Lowery DSO’s preset voices of harpsichord, vibraharp, guitar and ‘music box’ that provided the magical tones required."
 As indicated in the liner notes of the "Anniversary Edition" of the "Sgt.
 Pepper" album, as as can be easily heard, Paul repeatedly changed settings back and forth on the organ to differentiate the tones used for the verses and choruses.

-Analyzing John’s vocal performance on this day shows the evolution of delivery and feel his vocals went through as the song took shape in the studio.
-“Over that very, very simple and beautiful (keyboard) phrase, John sang just one note,” George Martin explains in the film “The Making Of Sgt.
-Pepper.”
-“He developed it, I mean, he had a way of finding out what he wanted to sing, even as we were recording.”
-Mark Lewisohn adds: “During the early part of the session, he was singing the words ‘Cellophane flowers of yellow and green’ in such a way that each was enunciated slowly, separately and precisely.
-Paul can be heard to suggest he sing them quicker, in one flowing sentence, to which John replied ‘OK’ and did just that.”
+As witnessed after this 'take' was completed, Mark Lewisohn relates how John was "singing the words 'Cellophane flowers of yellow and green' in such a way that each was enunciated slowly, separately and precisely.
+Paul can be heard to suggest he sing them quicker, in one flowing sentence, to which John replied, 'OK,' and did just that."
+In fact, analyzing John's vocal performance on this day shows the evolution of delivery and feel his vocals went through as the song took shape in the studio.
+"Over that very, very simple and beautiful (keyboard) phrase, John sang just one note," George Martin explains in the film "The Making Of Sgt.
+Pepper."
+"He developed it, I mean, he had a way of finding out what he wanted to sing, even as we were recording."

 Engineer Geoff Emerick, in his book “Here, There And Everywhere,” also comments on this change of vocal delivery: “By this point the four Beatles were starting to get a little fed up with being stuck in the studio.
 After all, they’d been there for nearly five months and it wasn’t the dead of winter anymore…the weather was starting to brighten, so they were probably starting to get itchy feet.”